KhanAhzam/spotify-clone/README.md

 * Run : ```git clone https://github.com/KhanAhzam/spotify-clone.git```
-* Open index.html in your browser to run the project.
+* Open index.html in your browser to run this project.